Supreme Court of India

 Significance of the Judgment

-- Promoting gender equality within statutory legal bodies
+- Promotes gender equality in legal institutions

-- Setting a precedent for other professional councils and organisations
+- Sets precedent for other professional bodies

-- Addressing long-standing structural barriers faced by women advocates
+- Addresses long-standing structural barriers

 Conclusion